Tetrakern/fictioneer-email-notifications/README.md

 The log records all plugin actions and allows you to check the status of a bulk request using the request ID.

 ## Frequently Asked Question

+### Can I automate the sending of emails?

+While this could technically be achieved, the plugin does not provide a function suitable for automation.
+WordPress cron jobs are not particularly reliable, and if something goes wrong, you might not notice.
+Instead, you can simply push a single button occasionally to send the emails.
+It’s a small effort for the assurance of proper functionality.

+### What if someone makes a subscription for someone else?

+Subscriptions must be confirmed within 24 hours or they will be deleted.
+No notification emails are sent to unconfirmed email addresses, so this issue will resolve itself when ignored.